DaniPari99/ResearchTrack1/final_assignment/README.md

 ```
 it contains 2 nested launch file: simulation_gmapping.launch and move_base.launch which respectively launch the simulation environment and provide some tools for moving the robot in the environment.

-it can be launched with the command:
+It can be launched with the command:

 ```bash
 $ roslaunch final_assignment final.launch